-The fieldwork was performed in accordance with EPA Reference Methods and EMR's Intent to Test.
-The following DTE personnel participated in the testing program: Mr. Mark Grigereit, Principal Engineer, Mr. Thomas Snyder, Environmental Specialist and Mr. Fred Meinecke, Sr. Environmental Technician.
-Mr. Grigereit was the project leader.
+The fieldwork was performed in accordance with EPA Reference Methods and EMS's Intent to Test which was approved by the Michigan Department of Environment, Great Lakes, and Energy (EGLE).
+The following DTE personnel participated in the testing program: Mr. Thomas Snyder, Environmental Specialist, and Mr. Fred Meinecke, Sr. Engineering Technician.
+Mr. Snyder was the project leader.